 How to Use This Resource:

-The One Health One Planet symposium was structured in three sessions, each with its own set of 3 – 5 presentations.
-In this resource, you'll find each session represented by an overview video along with written summaries, audio recordings and supplementary resources (including research reports, presentation slides and related multimedia) for each presentation.
-A fourth session, in which speakers and attendees broke into groups for a facilitated collaboration, is represented by a video and a written report.
+The One Health One Planet symposium was structured in five sessions, each with its own set of presentations.
+In this resource, you'll find each session represented by an overview video along with written summaries, video and supplementary resources (including research reports, presentation slides and related multimedia) for each presentation.

-In an opening keynote by Dr. Pete Myers and the subsequent first session of the symposium, professionals in veterinary science, wildlife ecology, pathology, integrative biology and other fields each observe the impact of chemicals in the environment through a unique lens.
+In an opening keynote by Dr. Frank B. Hu and the subsequent first session of the symposium, professionals in human and veterinary health science, healthcare and other fields each observe dietary and planetary health issues through a unique lens.

 The Story of One Health One Planet

 Watch our series of videos for an introduction and summary of the One Health One Planet movement.

 Stay informed on upcoming One Health One Planet initiative events: